Lego DC Comics Super Heroes: Justice League – Gotham City Breakout: Plot

+Meanwhile, Batman and Deathstroke use a Bat-Drill to disorient the Trogowog army, but are overwhelmed.
+Batman reveals that he planted a dance bug in their bodies that immediately shatters the army, and Grungle uses Madame Mantis' training to defeat Bane.

-Back in the Batcave, The Justice League and Teen Titans discuss not to mention any of the events that happened while Batman was gone.
+In Gotham, Scarecrow, Penguin, and Poison Ivy are defeated and put back in Arkham Asylum.
+Joker and Harley Quinn kidnap Commissioner Gordon, but are ultimately defeated and also sent back to Arkham.
+In the Trogowog kingdom, Bane is imprisoned, Grungle is made king, and the Psyche Stone is used to restore the Trogowogs to normal.
+Back in the Batcave, the League and Titans discuss not to mention any of the events that happened while Batman was gone.
 When Batman, Batgirl and Nightwing do return, Superman confesses.
-To his surprise, Batman actually congratulates him, Wonder Woman, Cyborg and Robin for putting them back in Arkham.
+To his surprise, Batman congratulates him, Wonder Woman, Cyborg, and Robin for putting them back in Arkham.
 The Justice League and Teen Titans then continue their party.